-I love butternut squash soup and roasted butternut squash, but I used to avoid making them because I hated cutting the squash.
+I love butternut squash soup and Butternut Enchiladas and roasted butternut squash, but I used to avoid making them because I hated cutting the squash.
 It seemed like a herculean task to get a knife through the hard-as-a-rock squash, and it just wasn’t worth it.
 I think a chainsaw was mentioned once or twice.

 But then I got a new knife.
 And life changed.
 Well, maybe it wasn’t quite that dramatic.
 But cutting squash got a whole lot easier!!